Probabilistic Routing for Graph-Based Approximate Nearest Neighbor Search: Abstract

 \section{Abstract}

 Approximate nearest neighbor search (ANNS) in high-dimensional spaces is a pivotal challenge in the field of machine learning.
 In recent years, graph-based methods have emerged as the superior approach to ANNS, establishing a new state of the art.
 Although various optimizations for graph-based ANNS have been introduced, they predominantly rely on heuristic methods that lack formal theoretical backing.
 This paper aims to enhance routing within graph-based ANNS by introducing a method that offers a probabilistic guarantee when exploring a node's neighbors in the graph.
 We formulate the problem as probabilistic routing and develop two baseline strategies by incorporating locality-sensitive techniques.
-Subsequently, we introduce PEOs, a novel approach that efficiently identifies which neighbors in the graph should be considered for exact distance computation, thus significantly improving efficiency in practice.
-Our experiments demonstrate that equipping PEOs can increase throughput on a commonly utilized graph index (HNSW) by a factor of 1.6 to 2.5, and its efficiency consistently outperforms the leading-edge routing technique by 1.1 to 1.4 times.
+Subsequently, we introduce PEOs, a novel approach that efficiently identifies which neighbors in the graph should be considered for exact distance calculation, thus significantly improving efficiency in practice.
+Our experiments demonstrate that equipping PEOs can increase throughput on commonly utilized graph indexes (HNSW and NSSG) by a factor of 1.6 to 2.5, and its efficiency consistently outperforms the leading-edge routing technique by 1.1 to 1.4 times.
+The code and datasets used for our evaluations are publicly accessible at \url{https://github.com/ICML2024-code/PEOs} .